-Prescription Drug Addiction Treatment: Going In
+Prescription Drug Abuse Treatment: Going In

 Both provide the medical expertise of professionals to help throughout the treatment process.
 You’re in good hands.

-Prescription Drug Addiction Treatment: Coming Out
+Prescription Drug Abuse Treatment: Coming Out

-- Difficulty with returning to social circles
+- Difficulty returning to social circles

 - Invite them to activities that are far removed from the “party” culture